Mari0nV/PythonTraining/threads/Threads_exercises.md

 The goal of this exercise is to implement a Wall object that can be destroyed by Rocks objects.
 The Wall object has an attribute *strength* that can take damage.
 It is initialized at 100.

-Each Rock object is a Thread that tries to destroy the Wall, by inflicting a random damage between 1 and 10.
+Each Rock object is a Thread trying to destroy the Wall, by inflicting a random damage between 1 and 10.
-It takes one second for a Rock to perform this action and be available for another throw.
+It takes one second for each Rock to be available for another throw.

 Launch the simulation with 5 Rocks.
 The output should display something like this:
 ```